 Kubernetes is now an integral part of the technology landscape and is expected to be around for a long time as part of any cloud infrastructure.
 So regardless if you are just getting started on GKE, leveraging your Microsoft Enterprise Agreement to get better pricing and support on Azure, or want to make transitioning on-premises applications to the cloud easier with EKS on Amazon, there is a certified hosted Kubernetes offering that will meet your needs.

-If your interested in a managed Kubernetes offering that works across all public clouds, as well as your own existing infrastructure, check out our Managed Kubernetes offering.
+If your interested in a managed Kubernetes offering that works across all public clouds, as well as your own existing infrastructure, check out our Managed Kubernetes plans that start at zero cost and scale as you grow.
 Platform9 Managed Kubernetes (PMK) is the only Kubernetes service that ensures fully automated Day-2 operations with 99.9% SLA on any environment: in data-centers, public clouds, or at the edge.

 Our unique SaaS Management Plane remotely monitors, optimizes and heals your Kubernetes clusters and underlying infrastructure.
 With automatic security patches, upgrades, proactive monitoring, troubleshooting, auto-healing, and more — you can confidently run production-grade Kubernetes, anywhere.